Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Neural Networks

 \subsection{Non-convolutional GNNs}

-Exchanging the filters in \eqref{eq:GNNmulti} with any of the types discussed in Sec.~\ref{sec:other} leads to a different GNN architecture.
-These GNNs exploit different aspects of the data structure, closely following the properties that the chosen graph filters themselves exhibit.
+In principle, we can build a different GNN architecture by exchanging the filters in \eqref{eq:GNNmulti} with any of the types discussed in Sec.~\ref{sec:other}.
+These GNNs will exploit different aspects of the data structure, closely following the properties that the chosen graph filters themselves exhibit.

-Rational graph filters (Sec.~\ref{subsec_ratGF}) lead to GNNs that are convolutional in practice, but capable of achieving much sharper frequency transitions with less learnable parameters.
+Rational graph filters (Sec.~\ref{subsec_ratGF}) lead to GNNs that are convolutional in practice, but capable of achieving much sharper frequency transitions with fewer learnable parameters.
 Cayleynets \cite{levie2018cayleynets} and ARMANets \cite{isufi2021edgenets} are two such examples.

-Node-varying graph filters \eqref{eq.NVfilt} lead to non-convolutional GNNs \cite{gama2021node} as a means of learning frequency content creation.
-Edge-varying graph filters \eqref{eq.EVfilt} also lead to non-convolutional GNNs \cite{isufi2021edgenets}, with graph attention transformers (GATs, \cite{Velickovic2018-GAT}) and natural graph convolutions \cite{pim2021natural} being two fo the most popular exponents.
+Node-varying graph filters \eqref{eq.NVfilt} lead to non-convolutional GNNs \cite{gama2021node} as a means of learning frequency content creation {(refer to \cite{gama2020stability} for a thorough discussion on the effects of having new frequencies at the otuput)}.
+Edge-varying graph filters \eqref{eq.EVfilt} also lead to non-convolutional GNNs \cite{isufi2021edgenets}, with graph attention transformers (GATs, \cite{Velickovic2018-GAT}) and natural graph convolutions \cite{pim2021natural} being two of the most popular exponents.
 The edge varying filter has been used here to propose a broad family of GNN solutions as a way to show benefits and limitations of the different architectures and how they trade parameter sharing with permutation equivariance.
-In fact, both the node varying and the edge varying GNNs are not permutation equivariant architectures.
+In fact, neither the node varying nor the edge varying GNNs are permutation equivariant architectures.
 This is particularly useful in applications where nodes are distinguishable.
 For example, in power grids, some nodes represent generators while others represent consumers, and thus it may be useful that they learn different behaviors.